How to Get the Best Deal

 official site where you go to get your free credit report.

-www.annualcreditreport.com It's
+www.annualcreditreport.com

 kind of a hassle going through and getting your report at all three credit